About The Legislative Studies and Practice Programme

 Work Placement Information

-Bursary students are based in Parliament Buildings in the Stormont Estate, Belfast and work full-time, Monday to Thursday, and attend Queens University on Fridays.
+LSP students are based in Parliament Buildings in the Stormont Estate, Belfast and work full-time, Monday to Wednesday, and attend Queens University on Fridays.
 They work in offices within the Clerking and Reporting Directorate and the Information and Outreach Directorate and report directly to Assembly Clerks.
 They contribute fully to the work of the office and undertake work that allows them exposure throughout the Assembly, to gain experience of the breadth of Assembly business.
 During this time students undertake original research leading to the development of a dissertation, the subject of which will be agreed with the Assembly.

 Link: A Week In The Life